Hi-Media/reST-test/doc/Chap3-RESTAPIResources.rst

                               - pending: rules were not checked.
                               - accepted: transaction accepted.
                               - blocked: transaction rejected due to system rules.
-                              - challenged:	transaction has been marked for review.
+                              - term:`challenged`:	transaction has been marked for review.
 ----------------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 - review                      The decision made when the overall risk result returns challenged.
                               An empty value means no review is required.